Embracing a more sustainable supply chain with plastic pallets

 These test parameters are used together with a life cycle analysis (LCA) to correctly configure data models that consider the pallet’s lifetime environmental impacts.
 For example, the introduction of the NeRa pallet, Tosca’s innovative nestable, rackable pallet solution, makes it possible to fit more than twice as many empty pallets in a truck, reducing the truck miles needed for pallets delivery and pickup by more than 50%.
 The LCA shows a significant reduction in sustainability impacts compared to wood pallets.

-Supply chains can also improve their sustainability by opting for pallets like NeRa that are made from 100% reusable, repairable and recyclable plastic (HDPE), reducing pallet disposal waste.
+Supply chain sustainability can also be improved by opting for pallets like NeRa that are made from 100% reusable, repairable and recyclable plastic (HDPE), reducing pallet disposal waste.
 Furthermore, Tosca calculates that each NeRa pallet produces 2.5 times less CO2 emissions than wood pallets (based on 500km and 100,000 trips).

-Going from a linear to a circular economy is crucial for companies to reduce their carbon footprint.
+Going from a linear to a circular economy is crucial for companies to reduce their carbon footprint and increase supply chain sustainability.
 A traditional linear model limits product lifecycle to “Take, make and discard”.
 However, a circular economy is based on the principles of designing out waste and pollution associated with disposal, keeping products and materials in use, and reducing the need for virgin raw materials through recycling.

 Embracing the circular economy for pallets involves a multi-stage process that requires careful planning and implementation at every point in the value chain.
 This includes design, production, distribution, pooling, collection, recycling, and raw material re-use, as the circle starts again.